pbrink231/plex_top_playlists/README.md

 * Trakt Playlists Movies
 * Trakt Playlists Shows
+* Trakt User Lists
 * IMDB Chart Lists
 * IMDB Custom lists
 * IMDB Search Lists
-* Missing Movies or Shows can be shown with relevent IDs to search in Sonarr or Radarr
+* Missing Movies or Shows can be shown with relevent IDs and titles to search in Sonarr or Radarr
+* Add List as a playlist to Plex (only matching)
+* Add List as a collection to Plex (only matching)
 * Send message to discord with summary
+* Add missing shows to Sonarr
 * Helper commands to see relevent information or one off playlist actions

 ## Future wants to add (any help is welcome)

 * Add Tautulli Lists
 * Auto Add to Radarr
-* Auto Add to Sonarr
 * Tautulli history algorithim to suggest unwatched to a playlist or collection

 # Getting Started